ADVERTISEMENT

 It means that the diagnosis for car #2 is more complex and requires different diagnostic tools.

 Too often, functional issues are dismissed by doctors because they don’t show up on standardized tests.
 Yet, it’s no less real than a diagnosis that shows up on traditional tests.
-Just like car #2, the issues are there, but they require a deeper understanding and specialized tools to uncover.
+Just like car #2, the issues are real, but they require a deeper understanding and specialized tools to uncover.

-Functional Neurological Disorder (FND) is challenging to diagnose when relying on standardized tests, which are designed to detect structural abnormalities or specific organic causes.
-It’s essentially like a mechanic working on a broken-down car and staring at a perfectly intact engine block, saying, “It’s fine.”
 Then the mechanic sends you home with a car that won’t start saying, “All tests are fine.”
 In reality, the mechanic overlooked the underlying electrical issue or did not have the proper test tool.
 This scenario is happening to people with FND every single day as doctors dismiss patients time and again.

 Currently, diagnosing Functional Neurological Disorder (FND) heavily depends on clinical observations, symptom patterns, and patient history.
 Other testing, like fMRI, could potentially lead to a more decisive diagnosis, but it’s very expensive.